autogluon/autogluon/examples/automm/tabular_dl/README.md

 `numerical_transformer` supports an additional feature:
    - `embedding_arch` is a list containing the names of embedding layers as described in [2].
 Whatever the embedding layers are selected, the shape of the output embedding is `batch_size * number_of_numerical_features * d_token`.

-These features can be tuned using `hyperparameters` in `AutoMMPredictor.
+These features can be tuned using `hyperparameters` in `MultiModalPredictor.
 For example:
 ```python
 hyperparameters = {
    "model.names": ["categorical_transformer","numerical_transformer","fusion_transformer"],